-We asked colorectal cancer experts at Fred Hutchinson Cancer Research Center for the top misunderstandings they encounter about this disease, which is diagnosed in more than 130,000 Americans each year.
+We asked colorectal cancer experts at Fred Hutchinson Cancer Research Center for the top misunderstandings they encounter about this disease, which is diagnosed in nearly 150,000 Americans each year.

 Hutch experts came up with six, but here are the Cliffs Notes takeaways: Screening saves lives.
 And so does a healthy diet.
 Read on:

 Screening for colorectal cancer saves lives by detecting early cancers and precancers that are more easily treated than late-stage disease.
-In fact, a 2015 study estimated that 50 percent fewer people have died of colorectal cancer in recent years thanks to screening.
+In fact, a 2015 study estimated that 50% fewer people have died of colorectal cancer in recent years thanks to screening.